 Here you can find a list of recommended blood pressure monitors

 At the moment, blood pressure can not be measured reliably with the Apple Watch, just as with the iPhone.
-However, rumors and patent applications are increasingly suggesting that Apple is developing wristbands for the Apple Watch that can measure health data such as blood sugar levels and blood pressure.
-At the moment, however, we will have to wait until Apple reveals information about these innovations.
+However, rumors and patent applications are increasingly suggesting that Apple is developing wristbands for the Apple Watch that can measure health data such as blood sugar and blood pressure.